 The next day, a large male lion came into the area.
 Evidence from tracks showed the lion stalking the injured buffalo, and a number of hyenas following close behind.
 It wasn’t surprising then, that the dark maned lion was found on a buffalo kill the very next day on Namakana Road.
 This is not far from camp, close to Kudu Alley, an area that is much loved by giraffes, which are regularly seen there and throughout the vlei systems.

 For those of you have read the fascinating story of two young lions cubs, this will all sound very familiar.
 The male lion was joined by these two vulnerable cubs, who had been separated from their mother and were skeletal from failing to hunt.
-The lions remained on the carcass for three days, the male providing protection from hyenas, which roam the area, that would prove a threat to the small cubs.
-(In addition to movement of hyenas in the north, hyenas were observed to be denning close to the Hub.)
+The lions remained on the carcass for three days, the male providing protecting from hyenas, which roam the area, that would prove a threat to that small cubs.
+In addition to movement of hyaenas in the north, hyenas were observed to be denning close to the Hub.

 Lion activity continued to be a prominent feature through April.
-After a few days, the lion cubs joined the male lion’s large pride (11 in total).
+After a few days alone, the lion cubs joined the male lion and his large pride (11 in total).
 In the days prior a lioness was heard roaring in the distance, and there was evidence of a lioness traversing from the Eastern side of the property to the lodge.
 It’s possible that she’s part of this same pride.
-The large pride remained around the Kudu Alley area for some days, bonding with the cubs until they had had their fill of baboon meat and were ready to move.
+This large pride remained around the Kudu Alley area for some days, bonding with the cubs until they had had their fill of baboon meat and were ready to move.
 While there, the lionesses tried hunting zebra, with no success.
 The pride then made their way East and South to the more open vlei areas, following a very big herd of buffalo.
 Unsurprisingly, hyenas were in hot pursuit.